-Another bonus of this book, thanks to her publisher-it is a pleasure to hold a book printed on quality paper.
-And because they have included many color prints of Nell Painter's art works, readers can more fully understand the evolving processes she describes in her text.
+Other bonuses of this book, thanks to Counterpoint Press, her publisher-it is a pleasure to hold a book printed on quality paper.
+And because it includes many illustrations of Nell Painter's art works, placed in relationship to where they are discussed in the text, rather than grouped together in one section, they move the story along, helping readers to more fully understand the evolution of her thinking and her work.